webclinic017/Automated-Investment-System-2/README.md

 # AlpacQuantop-em : Quantitative Trading System

-## Project Overview
+## Overview
-Built a functional quantitative trading system that implements strategies researched and tested in Quantopian.
+A functional quantitative trading system that implements strategies researched and tested in Quantopian.
 Those strategies are then executed in Alpaca- the commission-free stock trading API.
 Mainly it is useful for companies involved in trading securities.

 ## Purpose
-The purpose of this project is to successfully build a foundational quantitative trading system that can be evolved upon as our fintech class continues.
+The purpose is to successfully build a foundational quantitative trading system that can be evolved upon as our fintech class continues.
 The goal is to test and implement quantitative strategies aimed toward maximal risk-adjusted returns in the least amount of time possible.

 ## Business Significance
     - Saves time by using a simpler process going from research to execution